Skip to primary navigation Skip to content Skip to footer

 Back to Blog

-Lauderdale-by-the Sea
+Lauderdale-by-the Sea Shore Diver’s Paradise

-a group of fish in the water
+a fish swimming under water

 Though the beach entrances at Datura and Hibiscus Streets are popular entrance points, Divers can enter the water anywhere in the town of Lauderdale-by-the-Sea, swim out 100 yards and find themselves surrounded by coral reef and gorgeous marine life.

-Depth
+Depth and Accessibility

-Clarity
+Clarity and Conditions

 Cleaning up trash and debris underneath the Anglins Pier with the FAU Freediving Club